smoip/result/README.md

 # Result

-Cheap and cheeful monad-inspired result handling for Python.
+Cheap and cheerful monad-inspired result handling for Python.
 Provides a generic API for arbitrary actions to simplify error handling and control flow.
 Enforces presence of `success` and `failure` on `Result` instances.
 Calls to `succeed` must supply a content object, which can then be safely accessed.